BorelConstruction/Speed-Reader/README.md

   you're on a page extensions can't touch.
 - **`Alt`+`Shift`+`R`** — a browser-level shortcut, useful when a page swallows keystrokes.
 Rebind it at `chrome://extensions/shortcuts`.

-The reader opens paused on the first word, so you get a moment to settle before anything moves.
-Press `Space` (or the play button, which already has focus) to go.

 "From here" is also offered when you *do* have a selection, and then it anchors to the start of that selection rather than to the pointer — so if a page makes precise